kwabenasapong/openpldoc/manual/source/web_remote.rst

 .. image:: pics/web_remote_slide.png

-You will find your verses displayed as they appear in the live view and the first verse will be displayed on the projection screen.
-You can use the :guilabel:`Prev`, :guilabel:`Next` or click on each verse using your mouse to display them.
+You will find the verses displayed as they appear in the live view and the first verse will be displayed on the projection screen.
+You can use the :guilabel:`Prev`, :guilabel:`Next` or click on each verse using the mouse to display them.

 **Note:** The remote interface replicates the OpenLP software.
 Clicking on a